 Dissertation Final Defense

 The dissertation final defense is a public presentation by the candidate primarily to his or her committee members.
 While the proposal defense presented the candidate’s study plan (chapters 1, 2, and 3), the final defense is focused on the findings, analysis, and conclusions generated having conducted the research (chapters 4 and 5).
-The presentation is conducted virtually via Zoom.
+The presentation is conducted virtually via Microsoft Teams.
 The oral defense lasts approximately 60 to 90 minutes.
 A dissertation defense may not be scheduled until the entire dissertation committee has determined that the dissertation is ready to be presented.
 A candidate and all of his or her committee members must be able to participate in the live defense.
 Defenses are coordinated by the dissertation chairperson and scheduled by the Coordinator of the Division of Research and Doctoral Programs.
 Because oral defenses are public, the candidate may invite family, friends, colleagues, and classmates to attend virtually or in person.

 Committee members have the following options for the outcome of the defense: (a) pass, (b) pass with revisions, (c) pass pending further review, or (d) fail.
 The candidate must receive a signed ballot of approval from all three committee members to pass.